tomiskat/tomiskat/README.md

 # Hey there 👋

-I’m **Tadeáš Tomiška**, a master’s student in Computer Science at Charles University and a software developer based in the Czech Republic.
+I’m **Tadeáš Tomiška**, a master’s student in Computer Science at Charles University based in the Czech Republic.

 - 💻 **Interests**: Passionate about **Backend Development**, **Android Development**, and **Artificial Intelligence**.
 - 📂 **Projects**: This GitHub space showcases my work, shares insights, and connects with like-minded developers.